 The Royal County of Berkshire lies just west of Surrey and, just like its neighbouring region, has some of the country's best golf courses.
 Whilst pound-for-pound its top courses match and perhaps even beat those of Surrey's, it doesn't quite have the strength in depth.

-It's number one course, Sunningdale features near the top of our UK&I Top 100 courses, with the Old Course ranking as the best inland course in the entire UK and Ireland and the New Course just one place behind.
+Berkshire's number one club Sunningdale features near the top of our UK&I Top 100 courses rankings, with the Old Course ranking as the best inland course in the entire UK and Ireland and the New Course just one place behind.
 Some lists count Sunningdale as a Surrey course due to its affiliation with the Surrey Golf Union but officially it lies in the county of Berkshire.
 Other top quality courses in the county include The Berkshire and Swinley Forest.

 Sky Sports' Wayne Riley is a big fan of Berkshire golf.
 "If you’re pushing me for my favourite heathland courses, I’d have to say Sunningdale, which is heaven on earth," he told Golf Monthly.
 "If you wanted to play golf every day of the week, that’s where you would choose, for sure.
 Swinley Forest is also right up there, and what an amazing lunch by the way, as is The Berkshire.
 All these brilliant places just offer the quintessential English golfing experience."